Discipline: Visual Art – mixed media

 Campbell is represented by David Klein Gallery in Detroit, Aspinwall Editions in Hudson, NY, and Galerie Tom Blaess in Bern, Switzerland.

-At MacDowell, she worked on a series of paper textiles to be shown in 2024 at a solo exhibition at the University of Michigan's Institute for the Humanities, in group exhibitions at the Center for Visual Arts at Metropolitan State University of Denver, and at David Klein Gallery in Detroit.
+At MacDowell, she worked on a series of paper textiles for a solo exhibition, Garden Repairs, at the University of Michigan's Institute for the Humanities, in group exhibitions at the Center for Visual Arts at Metropolitan State University of Denver, and at David Klein Gallery in Detroit.

 Portrait by Tim Thayer